bloomberg/presto-accumulo/README.md

 Some test cases require generation of large files for testing.
 This repository includes a file, datagen.py, that can be used to generate these large files.

+Dependent on faker which can be installed like so: `pip install fake-factory`

 ```bash
 # No arguments will print the usage and row header
 $ python datagen.py